 “The lactic acid is a gentle exfoliant, which helps peel away dead skin,” she says, especially on the legs.
 “It’s also fragrance-free and formulated for even the most sensitive, rosacea-prone skin.”

 “A little goes a long way,” she recommends.
-“This balm has a combination of shea, cocoa, and mango butters as well as argan oil and vitamin E, which all add intense moisture and shine for the driest skin.”
+“This balm has a combination of shea, cocoa, and mango butter as well as argan oil and vitamin E, which all add intense moisture and shine for the driest skin.”

 “This is a simple and affordable favorite for dry and sensitive skin,” Jennifer says.
 “Ceramides help repair the skin barrier, which is important for those with conditions like rosacea and eczema.”